May 15, 2026

 Walter Francis White: A Blond African-American Civil Rights Activist

-“I am a Negro.
+“I am a [Black].
 My skin is white, my eyes are blue, my hair is blond.
-The traits of my race are nowhere visible upon me… I am not [whyte].
+The traits of my race are nowhere visible upon me… I am not [European].
 There is nothing within my mind and heart which tempts me to think I am.”

 Walter-Francis-WhiteWalter Francis White was an African-American civil rights activist.
-White had blond hair, blue eyes, and a pale complexion, and could easily have “passed” for whyte, but he embraced his African-American heritage and fought to end the discrimination against African Americans.
+White had blond hair, blue eyes, and a pale complexion, and could easily have “passed,” but he embraced his African-American heritage and fought to end the discrimination against them.
 As a member of the National Association for the Advancement of Colored People (NAACP), White used his complexion to investigate over 41 lynchings as well as 8 race riots.
-He later becomes the head of the NAACP for 24 years, leading the organization to a position of undeniable political power.
-He increased the members of the NAACP to 500,000.
+He later served as the NAACP’s head for 24 years, leading the organization to a position of undeniable political power.
+He increased the NAACP’s membership to 500,000.
 White was also a journalist, novelist, and essayist.
 Molefi Kete Asante listed White on his list of 100 Greatest African Americans.

 A New Middle Class

 White was born in Atlanta, Georgia, on July 1, 1893, one of seven children.
 His father, George W. White, a postal worker, graduated from Atlanta University and his mother, Madeline, a teacher, graduated from Clark University.
-While both parents had been born into the Maafa (Atlantic slavery), the family was part of a new black middle class in the south, and White was able to attend Atlanta Preparatory School and Atlanta University.
-After graduation in 1916 he became an insurance salesman with a job at the Standard Life Insurance Company, one of the largest and most successful African American businesses of the era.
+While both parents had been born into the Maafa, the family was part of a new Black middle class in the south, and White was able to attend Atlanta Preparatory School and Atlanta University.
+After graduating in 1916, he became an insurance salesman at the Standard Life Insurance Company, one of the largest and most successful African American businesses of the era.
 Intent on a business career, he also started a financial and real estate investment company.

-During this period, White took an interest in civil rights.
+During this period, White became interested in civil rights.
 He became active in the local chapter of the National Association for the Advancement of Colored People (NAACP), a few years after its organization.
-James Weldon Johnson, then executive secretary of the NAACP, impressed by the young man, hired him in 1918 as assistant secretary and brought him to New York.
+James Weldon Johnson, then the NAACP’s executive secretary, impressed by White, hired him in 1918 as an assistant secretary and brought him to New York.

 Walter-Francis-White-TimesTaking advantage of his physical appearance, from 1918 until 1929, White personally investigated forty-one lynchings and eight race riots.